 Starting at Ground Zero

-A more organized blogger then myself would have look at the mornings plans with purpose — lets document, document, document — make it a story, take some photographs, add some reality.
-It was not until the end that I realized, hey, I should write something today.
+A more organized blogger than myself would have look at the mornings plans with purpose — lets document, document, document — make it a story, take some photographs, add some reality.
+It was not until the end that I realized, hey, I should write something today and fell to Daily Post for some inspiration.
 Then again, why worry about what I accomplished today, as, I look around the room, there is plenty other clutter to take photos of.
 The remainder of the office clutter (not yet tackled), and lets not talk about the rows of book cases, do we really need four copies of the same book borrowed from work?

-Here are two photos of the office – on the right, my tidier desk – on the left, still more clutter in the room.
+Here are two photos of the office – on the left, our success – on the right, still more clutter in the room.
 Rubber-maids and book shelves full of work resources, a moving box full of quick birthday presents and odd gifts, a few bags of children’s books, endless.
 What is even funnier is that when I say look in a drawer, hidden atop my organized desk is such a nook — a box, full of 9 hard drives from various old computers ranging in sizes up to 2 terabytes.
 It is hard to throw away what works …. wait, I have yet to look in the garage or the basement.

 So why do we keep what we do not use?
 How can we remind ourselves to purge, to throw away, freecycle?
 I think for most of us it is a combination of a few things:

 - For starters, there is always the hope that we will finally find a use for item X. But lets be honest, how many of the three TV stands buried in the garage will ever be used?

 - There is sentimental value — a baby rocking chair, an old hockey jersey – how where do you draw the line?
 For me, my golden rules is one box of memorabilia.